alanng10/class-lang/Docue/Article/Word/a.md

 Word "delgate" has meaning that is call interface.

+Word "macro" has meaning that is macro define.

 Word "assem" has meaning that is assembly.

 Word "except" has meaning that is exception.